ZTerechshenko/Forecasting/Forecasting_icews_phoenix.md

     ##        'Positive' Class : 0
     ##

-I use predictions to construct ROC plots
+I use predictions to construct ROC plots.
+ROC curve is created by plotting the true positive rate (TPR) against the false positive rate (FPR) at various threshold settings (cutoff points).
+These cutoff points divide observations based on predicted probabilities.
+The closer the curve follows the left-hand border and then the top border of the ROC space, the more accurate the model.
+The area under the curve (AUC) of 1 represents the perfect test.

 ``` r
 test.probs <- predict(rf_model,test_data_l3,type="prob")